 Carmel and Big Sur, as well as Pebble Beach and Pacific Grove, not to mention Monterey offer some terrific guest accommodations with heart stopping ocean views.
 Consider Ventana and the Post Ranch Inn if you are headed to Big Sur and don’t be surprised if you run into celebrities while you are there.
 Tom Cruise favors Ventana while Barbra Streisand loves the Post Ranch Inn.
 Another gorgeous facility just south of Carmel is the Highlands Inn and it offers a variety of rooms to select from ranging from small studios to large two bedroom suites.
 The views from there offer great whale watching for much of the year.

 The Pebble Beach Lodge with its world-class spa Casa Palmera is a must if you are a golfer or even if you are not.
 The Lodge offers some really first class restaurants with Stillwater Cove and The Bench.
 Pacific Grove is famous for its Victorian bed and breakfasts and Monterey has many lovely boutique ocean side hotels to consider if you visit that city’s Chamber of Commerce website.

-While the Great Recession effected real estate sales in Monterey County like it did everywhere, this region has many vacation and retirement homes.
+While the Great Recession affected real estate sales in Monterey County as it did everywhere, this region has many vacations and retirement homes.
 During the downturn, buyers didn’t have to buy and sellers weren’t forced to sell either.
 Therefore, great stability resulted in home prices and values.
 Almost everyone who visits here sooner or later ends up looking at real estate because the Peninsula is so beautiful and offers such a pleasant climate and lifestyle.
 It is a very welcoming place.

 Come visit and you may find that you want to own a little slice of paradise, too.
 My husband and I sure did.